instayu/html-5-calander/Developer-Workflow.md

 ### 3. Install yogi

 [Yogi](http://yui.github.io/yogi/) is YUI's command line helper tool, which you'll use to build and test YUI changes.
+(You may also need to install [phantomjs](http://phantomjs.org/).)

 To install Yogi using npm (which comes with Node.js), run: